daostack/arc.js/documentation/overview.md

   periodLength: 0,
   periods: 1,
   reputationReward: toWei('10'),
-  scheme: '0xContributionRewardAddress' // address of a contribution reward scheme that is registered with this DAO })
+  plugin: '0xContributionRewardAddress' // address of a contribution reward plugin that is registered with this DAO })
 ```